-At Hymers College in Kingston-upon-Hull, individualised careers advice built on an in-depth understanding of each student’s strengths and interests is key to ensuring every student makes the best decisions about their future.
+At Hymers College in Kingston-upon-Hull, individualised careers advice built on an understanding of strengths and interests delivers a powerful careers programme.
+Paul Meadway, head of careers, explains how he uses MyFutureChoice to make this happen.

 Individual potential uncovered